 Integration with React

-It's helpful to know the basics of React before diving into this documentation.
-If you want to brush up on React, check out the React documentation.
+It's helpful to know the basics of React before jumping into this guide.
+If a refresher is needed, the React documentation covers all the essentials.

 DHTMLX Kanban works well with React.
-There are code samples showing how to use DHTMLX Kanban in React projects.
-For more details, check out the Example on GitHub.
+There are some ready-to-use code examples showing how to set up DHTMLX Kanban in a React environment.
+For more details, check out this Example on GitHub.

 Creating a project